idaholab/moose/framework/doc/content/source/vectorpostprocessors/CylindricalAverage.md

 The average is an average over quadrature points!
 The specific weight / volume associated with each quadrature point is not taken into account.
 The `SpatialAverageBase::execute` routine should be modified for that purpose.

-!alert note title=Vector names / CSV output column names The `CylindricalAverage` declares a vector for the average cylindrical shell radii, named `radius` and a vector for each variable requested, named with the variable name.
+!alert note title=Vector names / CSV output column names `CylindricalAverage` declares a vector for the average cylindrical shell radii, named `radius`, and a vector for each variable requested, named with the variable name.

 !syntax parameters /VectorPostprocessors/CylindricalAverage